LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 }
 ```

 Note that, in the type of the array passed into the function above, we only need to use `[]` without specifying the length.
-It is also almost always necessary to pass in the number of elements in the array together with the array, so that we know how many elements is there to process.
-To understand why, we have to understand array decay.
+It is also almost always necessary to pass in the number of elements in the array together with the array so that we know how many elements are there to process.
+To understand why we have to understand array decay.

 ## Array and Pointers